openhab/openhabian/docs/openhabian-DEBUG.md

 If you want to change anything to work around some not yet fixed bug, you can directly edit the files in and below `/opt/openhabian` on your box.
 Just do not let openhabian-config update itself on start as that would overwrite your changes.

+You can also clone (download) a different openHABian version than the most current one, e.g. if a maintainer or contributor to openHABian offers or asks you to testdrive a development version.
+Set the `repositoryurl` and `clonebranch` parameters in `/etc/openhabian.conf` to do so, then update `openhabian-config` on start.

 The main program is in `openhabian-setup.sh`.
 If the initial unattended install fails again and again at the same step (say Java installation), you may comment that step out.
 But mind the code in `build-image/first-boot.bash` towards the end starting with `git clone`.
 This is where openHABian updates itself.
 If you don't comment that out as well, it'll overwrite your changes on the next install run.

 ## Disclaimer
 For obvious reasons, changing openHABian code is not a supported procedure.
 We just want to give you a hint what you _could_ try doing if your install fails and you're sitting there, desperately looking for a fix.
-Google and learn for yourself what you need to edit in a file, learn to understand shell programming basics, you're on your own here.
+Google and learn for yourself how to edit a file, learn to understand shell programming basics, you're on your own here.
 If you change openHABian code on your box, remember for the time it takes to get openHABian officially fixed, you must not let openhabian-config update itself on start as that would overwrite your changes.